• 4 Bedrooms

 • Private vacation home

-Our property has a great floor plan which will keep plenty of space to appreciate your time with us.
+Our property has a great floor plan which will keep plenty of space to savor your time with us.
 Nice size bedrooms with comfortable beds to help you sleep sound.
 The pool table will definitely keep you entertained for hours.
 With just an hour drive to Va.
 Beach or the OBX, fun in the sun is not far away.
 The OBX waterpark is also just 30 mins. away.
 Downtown Elizabeth City is a short 6 mins. away located by the waterfront.

 About the Area